metagenomics/denbi-nanopore-training/docs/assembly_qc/assembly.rst

       -nanopore-raw       <files>
       -nanopore-corrected <files>

-We will run the assembly on the small dataset, for which we have computed the basecalling to save time.
-The assembly for the complete dataset will take about 2 and a half hours.
+We will run the assembly on the small dataset, to save time.
+The assembly for the complete dataset will take about one hour.
 We will perform the assembly in two steps:

 Error correction with the parameter::